How Wave.space offers seamless Bitcoin to Euro Conversion

 Can Merchants Accept Bitcoin and Get Paid in Euros?

 Yes.
-With Coinsnap, customers pay in Bitcoin while merchants receive EUR or USD directly to their bank account via regulated settlement partners such as Bringin, Strike, or DFX—without holding or managing Bitcoin.
+With Coinsnap, customers pay in Bitcoin while merchants receive EUR or USD directly to their bank account via regulated settlement partners such as Wave, Bringin, Strike, or DFX—without holding or managing Bitcoin.

 Why Merchants Settle Bitcoin Payments to a Bank Account